trixi-framework/TrixiParticles.jl/paper/paper.md

 ![Elastic sphere falling into a tank filled with water. \label{fig:falling_sphere}](falling_sphere_combined_nonstick_4k_178.png){width=50%}

+TODO: Make this nicer or omit it...
-The current state allows also to validate our simulation and produce quantitative results with a post-process callback as we can see in Figure TODO add one of the plots from the validation cases.
+The current state allows also to validate our simulation and produce quantitative results with a post-process callback. \autoref{fig:beam_TP} shows simulation results of TrixiParticles.jl compared against a reference value of [@Turek:2007].
+The curves show the y-deflection of the tip of a beam oscillating under its own weight.
+The different colors indicate different resolutions in the simulation. \autoref{fig:beam_DS} shows the same comparison but simulated with [@DualSPHysics].
+The results obtained with TrixiParticles.jl match perfectly those of [@DualSPHysics].

+![Comparison of TrixiParticles.jl against [@Turek:2007]: Tip y-deflection of an oscillating beam with different resolutions, where $t_s$ is the thickness of the beam and $dp$ is the particle spacing. \label{fig:beam_TP}](oscillating_beam_TP.png){width=45%}

+![Comparison of [@DualSPHysics] against [@Turek:2007]: Tip y-deflection of an oscillating beam with different resolutions, where $t_s$ is the thickness of the beam and $dp$ is the particle spacing. \label{fig:beam_DS}](oscillating_beam_DS.png){width=45%}

 # Citations